top of page

 Jun 48 min read

-Bruxism, Snoring & Jaw Pain — Could They All Be Connected?
+Bruxism, Snoring & Jaw pain — Could They All Be Connected?

 You grind your teeth at night.
 You snore.
 Your jaw aches when you wake up.
 Could these three things be connected — or are they just bad luck happening all at once?
-The answer is that they are very often connected through a shared problem: your airway.
+The answer is that Bruxism, Snoring & Jaw pain are very often connected through a shared problem: your airway.
 The answer, according to dental professionals, is that they are very often connected.
-Bruxism (teeth grinding), snoring, and temporomandibular joint (TMJ) pain share a common set of root causes — and understanding how they inte
+Bruxism (teeth grinding), snoring, and temporomandibular joint (TMJ) pain share a common set of root causes — and under

 MDGF Education Team